MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 - Add Display and Edit data annotations to a butterfly model.
 - Add Display Helpers to the Index view.
-- Add Form Helpers, and Editor Helpers to the Create view.
+- Add Form Helpers and Editor Helpers to the Create view.

 The main tasks for this exercise are as follows: